rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

   the predefined `test` profile which is described below.
 * `cargo bench` also receives `--profile`, but unless it is specified, uses the predefined `bench` profile which is described below.
-* `cargo doc` also receives `--profile`, but unless it is specified, uses the predefined `doc` profile which is described below.

 ## Effect over the use of profile in commands